Colorado Springs Construction Accident Lawyer

 - Always wear a helmet if any type of overhead hazards exist

-- Safety glasses and face shields can protect workers from flying hazards
+- Use safety glasses and face shields to protect workers from flying hazards

-- Reflective vests help vehicle operators see ground-level workers
+- Wear reflective vests so vehicle operators can see ground-level workers

-Contact a Construction Accident Attorney in Colorado Springs
+Contact Our Construction Accident Attorney in Colorado Springs

 To see what Clawson & Clawson, LLP can do for you, contact us online or call our office at (719) 602-5888.